|Birthname||Albert Watson Newton|

-Australian comedian, radio star, television host and stage actor.
-Talented as both a natural comedian and a sophisticated MC-host, Newton has long been a favorite with the viewing public, his colleagues and the critics.
-His career has reaped a remarkable 15 Logies (six of them Gold).
+Australian media personality and entertainer, comedian, radio star, television host and stage actor.
+Talented as both a natural comedian and a sophisticated MC-host, Newton has long been a favourite with the viewing public, his colleagues and the critics.
+His career has reaped a remarkable 15 Logies (four of them Gold).
 For his radio work, he has received the Inaugural Grand Pater (1982), the Pater for the Year's Best Radio Special (1988), and a citation at the 1988 New York Radio Festival.
 An MBE was awarded from Queen Elizabeth II in 1979 for services to the performing arts.
-Bert has earned a reputation as Australia's premier Master of Ceremonies for special event TV.
+On 12 June 2006 he was made a Member of the Order of Australia "for service to the entertainment industry as a presenter, actor, comedian, and through support for a range of medical research and charitable organisations".
 His affable charm and sincerity shines through his nickname "Moonface."

 The product of a traditional Catholic family, Newton was one of six kids from a working class suburb.
 He was very close to his mother, Gladys, who died in 1981.
 His father, Joseph, who served in World War II, returned when Bert was seven, and died when the boy was eleven.

 In 1950, at age 11, Bert went along to a Melbourne radio studio to watch a broadcast of a Boy Scouts program and was instantly captivated by the magic of entertainment.
 He made his radio debut in June of that year on a children's program.
 After school, he secured a full-time job as a turntable operator.
 Impressed by his talent and enthusiasm, the management put him on air as an announcer.
 He was 15 years of age!